AlejandroPadilla99/basic_structure_api_testing/README.md

     def delete(self, url: str, headers: dict) -> Response: return
 ```
-So, what is next?, well now we need to create functions to use the API's endpoints using
+So, what is next?, well now we need to create functions to use the API's endpoints using Core class
 ```python
 class UsersEndPoints:
     def __init__(self):